zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

     * IDN labels must be represented in the A-label form.
   * The path string may be empty or must start with a solidus (slash) `/` and may contain characters `a-zA-Z0-9/=?%_.&-`.
-      * The path string may also contain the literal string `<DOM>` somewhere after the first solidus `/`.
+      * The path string may also contain the literal string `[DOMAIN]` somewhere after the first solidus `/`.
-      * If the literal string `<DOM>` is found in the path string it will be replaced by the tested domain name.
+      * If the literal string `[DOMAIN]` is found in the path string it will be replaced by the tested domain name.
 If the tested domain name contains solidus (slash) `/` then that will be encoded as `%2F`.
       * An empty path string will be replaced by the string `/`.
-* If the text string is neither a blocking policy (literal string `-`) or a valid URL string, then the DNS TXT record is ignored.
+* If the text string is neither a blocking policy (literal string `[BLOCK]`) or a valid URL string, then the DNS TXT record is ignored.

 ### Examples